etyllica/etyllica/README.md

 - [jGL](http://www.cmlab.csie.ntu.edu.tw/~robin/jGL/) (An OpenGL simulator)
 - [SoundSystem](http://www.paulscode.com/forum/index.php?topic=4.0) (Audio Library)
 - [WAV, JOgg, JOrbis and MP3 codec plug-in](http://www.paulscode.com/forum/index.php?topic=496.0)

-*You can use Etyllica without dependencies if you don't need 3D rendering nor sound.
-In this case you just have to include a ~200kB jar in your game or application.

 ##How to Start
 You can follow the [HelloWorld](https://github.com/yuripourre/etyllica/wiki/Hello-World) example.